 Who is Ingmar Albizu?

-A long time ago, I was born on a Caribbean island.
-My journey started in Ponce, Puerto Rico, the so-called “City of lions”.
+A long time ago, I was born in Ponce, Puerto Rico, the so-called “City of Lions“.
 At the age of 11, I moved next door to Juana Diaz, “the City of Kings and Poets“, where I completed high school.

 As I unleash my imagination to the outer galaxies and the far future, here on Earth I remain,

 P.S.: Viva Puerto Rico Libre!